dannsam/xenko-docs/manual/game-studio/game-settings.md

    ![Game settings](media/game-settings.png)

+### Graphics compositor

+You can have multiple graphics compositors in your project.
+The graphics compositor you specify in the game settings is the compositor Xenko uses at runtime.

+You can change the graphics compositor at runtime if you need to.
+For more information, see [Graphics compositor](../graphics/graphics-compositor.md).

 ### Default scene

 You can have multiple scenes in your project.
 The **default scene** is the scene Xenko loads at runtime.